-The core of the teaching concept presented are JAVA-applets (interactive modules) running on any browser connected to the Internet.
-We call this type of applet "Living Pictures".
-The program for representing "living pictures" for teaching Digital Test is written in Java 1.3 [2].
+The program for representing "living pictures" for teaching Digital Test is written in Java 1.3.
 It can be run over network, using standard browsers like Netscape and Internet Explorer with Java 1.3 runtime plug-in, or with Java 1.3 applet viewer.
 The program can be used for teaching the basics of testing digital systems, test generation, fault simulation and fault diagnosis.

-The work window of the applet consists of three main parts: vector insertion panel, view panel for design schematics, view panel for displaying information.
+The work window of the applet consists of three main parts:

+- Vector insertion panel

+- View panel for design schematics

+- View panel for displaying information

 The vector insertion panel has two subpanels for inserting single input test vectors and for setting up the feedback configuration of a Linear Feedback Shift Register (LFSR) to be used for automatically generating test vectors.
 In the LFSR mode, the first subpanel is used for initializing the LFSR.
-The LFSR based Automated Test Pattern Generator (ATPG) is used for emulating different BIST ideas like Built-In-Logic-Block-Observer (BILBO) or Circular-Self-Test-Path (CSTP) [3].
+The LFSR based Automated Test Pattern Generator (ATPG) is used for emulating different BIST ideas like Built-In-Logic-Block-Observer (BILBO) or Circular-Self-Test-Path (CSTP) [4,5].
 The first subpanel is also used when creating test vectors for specific fault detection.
 In this case, the fault activating and propagating values are inserted one by one into the signal boxes at connections of the design schematics, and the input test vector will be deduced from these internal signal values.